1.0 Amendments to this Agreement

 - (l.) extract, gather, collect, or store personal information about others without their express consent; or

-- (m.) allow any other person or entity to engage in any of the foregoing activities while using the Customer’s Account.
+- (r.) allow any other person or entity to engage in any of the foregoing activities while using the Customer’s Account.

-19.4 Notification regarding Prohibited Use.
+19.2 Notification Regarding Prohibited Use.
 If at any time the Customer becomes aware of any violation, by any person or entity, of the acceptable use rules set out above, which involves the Customer’s Account, the Customer agrees to immediately notify UNISERVE and provide UNISERVE with assistance, as requested, to stop or remedy such violation.

 20.1 The Customer acknowledges the following.